 The reporting of the satellite backhaul category and the observed backhaul delay to CHF as proposed in Solution #1 can be supported but this is to be determined by SA5.

-NOTE: Packet out-of-order related evaluation and conclusion are left for further discussion.
+For the packet out of problem the following conclusion is proposed:

+- The SMF may activate SN-based in sequence delivery on N3 tunnel, for a PDU session based on configuration.